Swallowing Exercises: Larynx Lifting

 As part of your treatment plan, your doctor and SLP may prescribe other treatments.
 These may include changes to your diet, changes in eating position, medicines, or surgery.

 It’s a good idea to keep a record every time you do your swallowing exercises.
 This serves as a reminder to you to do your exercises as prescribed.
 It also provides helpful feedback on your progress to your SLP.
-Make a note of what exercises you performed and when you did them.
+Make a note of what exercises you did and when you did them.
 Also note any problems, so you can discuss them with your SLP.

 Your SLP and medical team may modify your exercises as they watch your progress over time.
 You may have bedside swallowing exams.
 And you may have imaging tests, such as a fiberoptic evaluation of swallowing (FEES) test.
 It may take a few weeks to notice an improvement in your swallowing.